 - Thanks for the meal (it is normally said after finishing eating, before leaving the restaurant): Gochisosamadesta

 Eating out is quite cheap, as well as getting around in big cities like Osaka, Kyoto, or Tokyo.
 Accommodation is the most expensive aspect of Japan.
 But the prices are not exorbitant.
-A night in a 3-star hotel usually costs less than in most of the countries in Europe.
-Due to the type of country Japan is, restaurants and hotel rooms are usually small, smaller than in Europe.
+A night in a 3-star hotel usually costs less than in most of the main cities in Europe.
+Japan is an island with a very large population, which means that spaces are limited.
+That is why hotel rooms and restaurants in Japan are usually smaller than in Europe.
 However, the quality and comfort, from my point of view, are superior to those in Europe.

 - Meals (breakfast, lunch and dinner): around 30 euros per day.
 30 x 14 = 420 euros.